Bicycle along castle-studded river banks. Eat local. Burrow inside underground Egyptian tombs.

 Claude Monet was clickety-clacking on a train through the quaint village of Giverny when he spotted a charming two-story house through the window.

 He instantly fell in love with its pink crushed-brick façade and jaunty green shutters – and moved in.

 Here he gardened and painted, and in time created his celebrated water-garden.
 It served as the inspiration for his series of masterpiece Impressionist paintings on water lilies.

 For some 40 years (until his death in 1926), Monet continued to live and paint in this enchanting little slice of Normandy.

 Monet picked well.

 We too were enchanted by Giverny when cruising the Seine River – one of the best river cruises in the world for a destination-rich itinerary.

 When you think “river cruise,” Europe probably springs to mind first.
-And river cruising is indeed hugely popular in Europe.
+Europe is, in fact, the biggest destination for river cruising.

 Indeed, ever since our first river cruise, we’ve been hooked on meandering slowly along rivers, soaking up some of the world’s most historic and cultural sights.